FrediBach/Blowson/README.md

 ## Detect specific keys

-As you could see in the example above, JSON Data Extender correctly guessed that `firstname` is a field for ... well, firstnames.
+As you could see in the example above, Blowson correctly guessed that `firstname` is a field for ... well, firstnames.
 Here are all the currently detected field keys:

 - id
 - age